voyagen/17live/README.md

 # 17Live Go Client

-A Go client for interacting with the 17Live API, providing functionality to receive messages, send messages, receive red envelope info, send pokes, share reactions, and follow and unfollow streamers.
+A Go client for interacting with the 17Live platform, enabling developers to build applications that can receive and send messages, handle red envelope information, send pokes, share reactions, and follow or unfollow streamers.

 ## Installation

-To install the 17Live Go client, use:
+To install the 17Live Go client, run the following command:

 ```bash
 go get github.com/voyagen/17live